How to Talk to Your Teen About Opioid Drugs

 It’s also important to know the resources that exist to support you and your family.
 One of the best organizations I’ve found, and to which I consistently refer parents who are worried about their child doing drugs, is Learn to Cope (www.learn2cope.org).
 It’s a Massachusetts-based, nonprofit support network that offers education, resources, peer support, and hope for parents and family members coping with a loved one addicted to opiates or other drugs.
 It has become a nationally recognized model for peer support and prevention programming.

-Bottom line, don’t wait for your teen to bring up the subject of drugs.
-According to a national study, more than 43 percent of high school seniors report having used drugs at least once in their lifetime.
+The bottom line is not wait for your teen to bring up the subject of drugs.
+According to a national study, more than 43% of high school seniors report having used drugs at least once in their lifetime.
 Start a conversation with your teen today.
 Learn what they already know, and be prepared to share the facts.

 SUBSCRIBE